This Spanish inspired Sangria with Blueberries and Strawberries is light, fruity, refreshing, and not overly sweet.

-I wanted to create something a little different than the typical Sangria recipe, so I added the Pomegranate Juice to give it a little punch.
+I wanted to create something a little different than the typical red wine Sangria recipe, so I added the Pomegranate Juice to give it a little punch.
 The result was perfection.
-My sangria had bold, fruity flavors, with a perfect balance of tart and light sweetness.
+My Pomegranate Orange Sangria has bold, fruity flavors, with a perfect balance of tart and light sweetness.
 This is not the typical sweet sangria.
 If you prefer a sweeter sangria, use a sweeter wine.

 Acquire an inexpensive red wine that offers fruity flavors and aromas.
 Avoid the expensive, older, complex wines because they are often too delicate for mixing.